sveltejs/kit/documentation/docs/08-events.md

 title: Events
 ---

-SvelteKit emits [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) on the `window` object when certain things happen:

-- `sveltekit:start` — fired once the app has hydrated
+SvelteKit emits a `sveltekit:start` [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) on the `window` object once the app has hydrated.
-- `sveltekit:navigation-start` — navigation has started
-- `sveltekit:navigation-end` — navigation has ended

-You probably won't need to use these, but they can be useful in the context of (for example) integration tests.
+You probably won't need to use it, but it can be useful in the context of (for example) integration tests.